 So, you’re a stay at home mom?
 Me too.

 Though it has helped some, I still needed to find ways to keep myself from throwing myself in the looney bin.
-I know you feel me when you’re taking care of your child/children all day every day, or part of the day if your child/children attend school.
-We must learn to survive through every early morning, late night, temper tantrum and natural disaster equivalent mess.
+I know as a fellow stay at home mom you feel me.
+When you’re taking care of your child/children all day every day, or part of the day if your child/children attend school.
+We must learn to survive through every early morning, late night, temper tantrum, and natural disaster equivalent mess (oh, and now pandemics?!)
 Sometimes you just need to lock yourself in the bathroom and take a breather.
 So, I’ve decided to share a few of the (better) ways I’ve discovered how to handle the everyday stresses of motherhood.

 Follow me if you want to live…..